What is Social Media?

 Social media refers to the means of interactions among people in which they create, share, and/or exchange information and ideas in virtual communities and networks.
 The Office of Digital Communications manages the main Facebook, Twitter, Instagram, Foursquare, YouTube and Vimeo accounts.

 We offer an array of tools, including one-on-one consults with schools, departments and offices looking to form or maintain an existing social media presence to discuss social media goals and strategy, as well as offer insights and ideas.
-Before creating any social media account, be sure to complete the “Considering Social Media“ worksheet to make sure maintaining a social media presence is the right fit for your needs and resources.
-If it is determined you have both the content and time to maintain a channel, you are required to complete your “Social Media Strategy” document.
+Before creating any social media account, you must submit the “Account Request form.”
+If it is determined you have the content, expertise and time to maintain a channel, you are required to complete your “Social Media Strategy” document.
 Digital Communications is available for guidance during any point in this process.

 Also, be sure to check with your school’s communications office for any school specific regulations or branding guidelines.